 Even if I can’t find answers to all my questions and I am still in the dark, using these strategies help me rest in the Lord.
 When I submit to His plan and timing, I can breathe deeply knowing that I am safe in the arms of my Savior.

-Ali Howard is a Baylor University graduate who has engaged in full-time, nonprofit work since 2011.
-She joined the Joni and Friends team in January 2015, and serves as the Senior Coordinator of Volunteer Services.
-She also acts as the content editor for the Irresistible Church blog and books.
+Ali Howard is a Baylor University graduate who began full-time nonprofit work in 2011, Ali previously served at Joni and Friends as Senior Coordinator of Volunteer Services.